VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose EVisRAG, a novel framework which enables vision-language models (VLMs) to observe–then–localize multi-image evidence during the thinking process to improve precise visual perception in multi-image scenarios with complex visual content.
-Specifically, EVisRAG introduces Reward-Scoped Group Relative Policy Optimization (RS-GRPO), which applies reward signals to specific token spans.
-This reward scope design improves the stability of long chain-of-thought (CoT) training and enables more accurate grounding of visual information throughout the reasoning process.
-Empirical results validate that EVisRAG effectively extracts key evidence from rich visual content, leading to improved reasoning accuracy.
-By equipping VLMs with fine-grained perceptual alignment across multiple images, EVisRAG marks a promising step toward more advanced and reliable visual retrieval-augmented generation (RAG) systems.
+In this paper, we propose EVisRAG, a visual retrieval-augmented reasoning framework that enables Vision--Language Models (VLMs) to observe and localize evidence across multiple images during reasoning, thereby improving visual grounding and mitigating visual hallucinations in complex multi-image scenarios.
+To support this process, we introduce Reward-Scoped Group Relative Policy Optimization (RS-GRPO), which assigns reward credits to scope-specific token spans, stabilizing long chain-of-thought (CoT) training and encouraging more accurate evidence grounding.
+Extensive experiments demonstrate that EVisRAG can effectively aggregate key visual evidence, leading to substantial gains in reasoning accuracy while reducing hallucinated responses.
+Further analysis shows that its improvements come not simply from generating more descriptions, but from identifying question-relevant evidence and using it to support more reliable answer derivation.
+Overall, EVisRAG represents a promising step toward more reliable, interpretable, and hallucination-resistant visual retrieval-augmented generation systems.